URL (https://medicine.ouhsc.edu/Prospective-Students/Degree-Programs/Physician-Associate-Program)

 - Experiences that prepare for the rigor of PA school

-Offers of admission to the Physician Associate Program are contingent upon completion of the following items with satisfactory results as deemed by the PA program.
+Offers of admission to the PA program are contingent upon completion of the following items with satisfactory results, as deemed by the PA program.
+All of the requirements must be completed by the enrollment date.

 - Satisfactory completion of prerequisites